amyheather/programming_notes/_sources/simulation/discrete_event.md.txt

 **Scenario analysis** involves compare the results from multiple different scenarios (e.g. different levels of resource, arrivals, etc).

-When doing this, use **different random seeds** for each replication or move fixed LARGE number of steps down random number stream on each replication.

-Although you might use the same pseudo random numbers in two scenarios, else you see change from scenario and random numbers (which means more noise and needs more replications), whereas consistency means less needed.
+Reproducibility: When doing this, use **different random seeds** for each replication or move fixed LARGE number of steps down random number stream on each replication.
+However, you might use the same pseudo random numbers in two scenarios, else you see change from scenario and random numbers (which means more noise and needs more replications), whereas consistency means less needed.
 When doing this, we create a correlation between the two scenarios.[TomL7]

+You may have limited number of pre-defined scenarios to compare (**comparing alternatives**), or have no pre-defined scenarios and instead be varying experiemental factors until you reach a target or output metric level (**search experimentation**).[[source]](https://books.google.co.uk/books?id=Dtn0oAEACAAJ)

 ### Replications